Anon-Planet/thgtoa/guide.md

 ### Browser and Device Fingerprinting:

+Your Browser and Device Fingerprints[^382] are a set of properties/capabilities of your System/Browser.
+These are used on most websites for invisible user tracking but also to adapt the website user experience depending on their browser.
+For instance, websites will be able to provide a "mobile experience" if you are using a mobile browser or propose a specific language/geographic version depending on your fingerprint.
+Most of those techniques work with recent Browsers like Chromium-based[^251] browsers (such as Chrome/Edge) or Firefox[^252] unless taking specific measures.
+Browser and Device[^382] Fingerprinting are usually integrated into the Captcha services but also in other various services.

 Many platforms (like Google[^383]) will check your browser for various capabilities and settings and block browsers they do not like.
 This is one of the reasons we recommend using Chromium-based browsers such as Brave Browser over Tor Browser within this VM.

+It should also be noted that while some browsers and extensions will offer some fingerprint resistance, this resistance in itself can also be used to fingerprint you as explained here <https://palant.info/2020/12/10/how-anti-fingerprinting-extensions-tend-to-make-fingerprinting-easier/> <sup>[[Archive.org]](https://web.archive.org/web/https://palant.info/2020/12/10/how-anti-fingerprinting-extensions-tend-to-make-fingerprinting-easier/)</sup>

+This guide will mitigate these issues by randomizing or hiding many of those fingerprinting identifiers by:

+-   Using Virtualization (See [Appendix W: Virtualization]);

+-   Using specific recommendations (See [Appendix A5: Additional browser precautions with JavaScript enabled];

+-   Using hardening [Appendix V1: Hardening your Browsers][Appendix V1: Hardening your Browsers:]);

+-   and by using fingerprint-resistant browsers (like Brave or Tor Browser).

 Here are some of the things they check within recent browsers: